NatyaHans/NH.github.io/_pages/outreach.md

 ---
 {% include base_path %}

+* Will be serving as Public Relations & Fundraising Rep for Biology Graduate Student Association, from Fall 2019 onwards
-* Served as the IT rep for Biology Graduate Student Association , managing the website for the year 2017-2018
+* Served as the IT rep for Biology Graduate Student Association , managing the website for the year 2018-2019
+* Science fair judging for local schools for
+    - 12/13/18 - Westwood Middle School (Gainesville)
+    - 11/16/17 - Bishop Middle School (Gainesville)
+    - 12/9/15 - Ft.
+Clarke Middle School (Gainesville)

+* Science fair judge for the Alachua Region Science and Engineering Fair held on 02/08/18 at the Santa Fe College Gymnasium (Gainesville)
 * Served as the Graduate Student Council Student Rep for Genetics Institute 2013-2014
 * Organized DNA day (April 2016) at University of Florida Genetics Institute
 * Volunteered for two years at United Way of North Central Florida organization, Reading Pals [For more information](http://www.unitedwayncfl.org/readingpals-0)